Nahid51/quiz-app/README.md

 1. Home page: There has a start button with the MCQ test title and subject name.

 2. MCQ Question: This page is built with many functionalities.
-    A. There are 10 questions.
+    1. There are 10 questions.
-    B. 10 minutes will be given to answer all the questions.
+    2. 10 minutes will be given to answer all the questions.
-    C. If you cannot answer within 10 minutes, it automatically takes you to the time-out page.
+    3. If you cannot answer within 10 minutes, it automatically takes you to the time-out page.
-    D. If you click on the submit button with the answer to the question, it will take you to the result page.
+    4. If you click on the submit button with the answer to the question, it will take you to the result page.
-    E. Answer the question very carefully, once you click on the answer it cannot be changed.
+    5. Answer the question very carefully, once you click on the answer it cannot be changed.

 3. Result page: How many answers are correct will be shown on this page.